 A full Northwest Atlantic Continental Shelf (NWACS) ecosystem model was developed using EwE by Buchheister et al. (2017a, 2017b) to inform Atlantic menhaden management in an ecosystem context and an updated version of this model was produced for this assessment (Section 14).
 To provide an intermediate level of complexity, a Model of Intermediate Complexity for Ecosystem assessment, or MICE model (Plaganyi et al. 2014; Collie et al. 2016; Punt et al. 2016) based on the full NWACS model was developed using EwE.
 The NWACS-MICE model was restricted in complexity to focus on key species that interact with one another through food web interactions and are also regularly assessed and managed by ASMFC.
-As a proof of concept, a simple Atlantic menhaden-striped bass EwE model was later expanded by the ERP WG to include bluefish, weakfish, spiny dogfish, and Atlantic herring, all of which undergo regular population assessments and/or were determined to be important predators on Atlantic menhaden (see Section 3.1.2: Identification of Key Predator and Prey Species).
+As a proof of concept, a simple Atlantic menhaden-striped bass EwE model was first developed and reviewed by the ERP WG in summer 2018.
+This single predator model was later expanded by the ERP WG to include bluefish, weakfish, spiny dogfish, and Atlantic herring, all of which undergo regular population assessments and/or were determined to be important predators on Atlantic menhaden (see Section 3.1.2: Identification of Key Predator and Prey Species).
 Anchovies (Anchoa spp.) were added to the NWACS-MICE model because they represent a major prey item for bluefish and are prey for other modeled species.
 Benthic invertebrates, zooplankton, phytoplankton, and detritus were also included in the NWACS-MICE model.
 Therefore, the NWACS-MICE model strikes a level of complexity slightly above VADER but below the full NWACS model.
 It also serves to link the dynamics of individual stock assessments with feedbacks to predators so that harvest policies for multiple species can be simulated simultaneously and tradeoffs evaluated.